plainC/wondermacros/docs/objects.md

 The class name has to be present in each definition (i.g.
 Point in our example). `scope' can be public or private.  `return_type` is the return type of the method, `method_name` is the name of the method and method's arguments are given inside parenthisis after it.
-If the method does not take arguments give only the first four arguments to METHOD.
+If the method does not take arguments give only the first four arguments to `METHOD`.

-Properties are defined using VAR macro.
+Properties are defined using `VAR` macro.
 The first argument specifies the scope which is private, read, or public.
-Read means read-only so x and y can only be modified in the implementation of Point's methods.
+Read means read-only so `x` and `y` can only be modified in the implementation of Point's methods.
 When we have created instances of a class, public and read-only properties can be accessed directly by `object->property`.
 Private properties must be accessed through class name, by `object->class_name.property` (e.g. `p->Point.x` if `x` property is declared private).